Statement of purpose and infection control

 Our nurses provide wound care, contraceptive services, minor illness care and advice, smoking cessation advice, well person checks, new patient checks, venepuncture, blood pressure monitoring and travel advice; they also perform vaccinations, ear syringing and smear tests.

-Midwife clinics are held daily at the Surgery.
+Midwife clinics are held daily for our patients.
 The local hospital maternity department provides this service with community midwives.

 This service is provided by our Practice Nurses who are trained in cytology.